tsveiga/ai4eu-pomdp-ir/README.md

 `python3 pomdp_ir_reset_client.py`

+**Notes**:
-**Note**: the client needs protobuf and grpcio-tools python packages installed.
+- the client needs protobuf and grpcio-tools python packages installed.
+- the current version of the server is restricted to a patrolling model, which is included in the container.
+Future works includes to allow the user to pass model files into the container.